Lucite Purses - Popular Bags of the 1940s

 Florrie Westwood

-Relatively unknown but very talented, Florrie Westwood is who we can describe today as a fashion illustrator.
-As a London fashion designer who was very active in the early 1900s, not much is known about her apart from the fact that she creates wonderful designs through her drawings which were mainly elegant high-end conservative styles.
+Relatively unknown but very talented, Florrie Westwood is what we can describe today as a fashion illustrator.
+As a London fashion designer who was very active in the early 1900s, not much is known about her apart from the fact that she created wonderful designs through her drawings, which were mainly elegant, high-end, conservative styles.

-Westwood’s fashion drawing illustrations emphasized the new fashion of the time . . . the linear silhouette and ankle-length clothing.
+Westwood’s fashion drawing illustrations emphasised the new fashion of the time... the linear silhouette and ankle-length clothing.
 The coat designs also showed the new shape, a higher neck covering and greater shoulder coverage of fur collars and cuffs.

 There were hundreds of now-anonymous dressmakers and designers like Florrie Westwood who existed in towns and cities across the country until the mid-20th-century when mass-produced ready-made (ready-to-wear) clothing came to dominate the fashion scene.